Facebook Tips & Strategies

 The Power of A/B Testing

 Never assume your first attempt is the best one.
 Great advertisers are constantly testing.
 You can easily duplicate your ad campaign and change one variable at a time to see what performs best.
+This is also known as how to split test Facebook ads.
 Here are some simple things you can test:

 • Creative: Test a video ad vs. a static image ad.